Miss Earth Japan

 Miss Earth Japan (ミス・アース・ジャパン) is a beauty pageant held annually in Japan.
 The titleholder represents Japan in the international Miss Earth pageant.

 History

 Miss Earth Japan, based in Shinjuku, Tokyo, is organized by IBG Japan (I Vesey Japan, Inc.) under its corporate name Miss Japan Institute of Earth General.
 The national director of the pageant is Osamu Sakata.
-The pageant was established in order to elect Japan's representative in the annual Miss Earth pageant, to further charity donations and philanthropic activities, and to promote environmental awareness and protection.
+The pageant was established to elect Japan's representative in the annual Miss Earth pageant, to further charity donations and philanthropic activities, and to promote environmental awareness and protection.

-Japan was first represented in Miss Earth 2001 by Misuzu Hirayama, who was the first titleholder of Miss Earth Japan and won the Miss Friendship special award.
+Japan was first represented in Miss Earth 2001 by Misuzu Hirayama, the first titleholder of Miss Earth Japan and won the Miss Friendship special award.

-In 2010, Japan first entered both in the semifinal and final round of the Miss Earth pageant, where Marina Kishira finished in the top 7 and won the Best in National Costume award in Miss Earth 2010.
+In 2010, Japan first entered the semifinal and final round of the Miss Earth pageant, where Marina Kishira finished in the top 7 and won the Best in National Costume award in Miss Earth 2010.